SALT-Lab-Human-AI/project-check-point-1-nesj/Validations/3.Gap Analysis/discussions.md

 # Prompting Study — AI Companions

-This document summarizes the prompting study experiences of **Srivalli** and **Emmima**, who explored different AI tools to evaluate their effectiveness as supportive, context-aware companions.
+This document summarizes the prompting study experiences of our prompting study of different tools and discussion of results, who explored different AI tools to evaluate their effectiveness as supportive, context-aware companions.

 ---